PHOTOS: Carnival Cruise ship catches fire while docked in Turks and Caicos

 TAMPA, Fla.
-(WFLA) — Photos shared to social media on Thursday show smoke and flames billowing from a Carnival cruise ship docked in Turks and Caicos.
+(WFLA) — Photos shared on social media on Thursday show smoke and flames billowing from a Carnival cruise ship docked in Turks and Caicos.

 Passengers told Nexstar’s WFLA that Carnival Freedom left Port Canaveral, Florida, on Monday and was docked in Grand Turk when the fire broke out inside the ship’s funnel on Thursday.